 A wonderful letter to Dads, by our CMO Herb Jones.

 Now, almost two years later, Fracture’s grown almost as fast as my little girls but one thing has remained constant: Daddy Time.
-And man has it been worth it from a father/child relationship status and for my own personal satisfaction.
-My hope is that somewhere in this post is a small nugget of wisdom that helps you succeed at one of your most challenging and important roles: the role of FATHER.
+And man has it been worth it from a father/child relationship perspective — and for my own personal satisfaction.
+My hope is that somewhere in this post is a small nugget of wisdom that helps you succeed at one of your most challenging and important roles: the role of Father.

 “Daddy, will you come play with me in my room but NOT bring your phone?”

 Wow!
 My sweet little girl hit me with a gut punch and it hurt.
 It hurt bad.
 I realized even though I spent time with her, rarely was it quality time — from her perspective.
 I was spending time with her and some other distraction — something else that was so important, that I had to take it everywhere.
 And sometimes when she needed my undivided attention, I was busy staring at a screen instead.
 I cringe when I think how I made her feel and what kind of example I was setting for her.

 I vowed at that moment to be present.
 To give her my undivided attention and to unplug.
 Was it easy at first?
 No way!
 But she gave me all the motivation I needed — and I hope this gives you the motivation to overcome the connectivity addiction and give your little ones your best.

 One thing is clear in our household: Mommy comes first.
 By making this clear, I accomplish two important goals:

 - It ensures that regardless of the speed at which life is moving, my wife feels special.
 Working for a startup is time-intensive, as is being a father of four.
 It’s easy to let the rip-currents of life sweep you and your spouse out to sea and in opposite directions.
 By prioritizing date nights, getaways, and special moments in between with my wife I help ensure that we not only survive, but thrive.